ArmindoFlores/pypm/README.md

 ## 📥 How do I install it?

-You can install pypm via pip with `pip install py-pm`
+You can install pypm via pip with `pip install python-pm`

 ## 📖 How do I use it?